konaraddi/c1-airbnb/README.md

 #### Why is your "Getting Started" below the "FAQs"?

-Because I don't expect many people to use this project in their own projects.
+I don't expect many people to use this project in their own projects.
 It's really there for me to know what's up if I come back to this project.
+So it's low priority for those just checking out the project.

 # Getting Started

 * Run `npm install` to install the necessary dependencies
 * `npm start` will whip up a non-caching development server to test
-* `npm run build` will convert Sass to CSS and compress the CSS
+* `npm run build` will convert Sass to CSS and clean the CSS
 * Checkout the [package.json](package.json) file to edit these commands